hacks-guide/Guide_Wii/docs/cios.md

 ### Section I - Installing

-1. Copy the `apps` folder in the d2x-cios-installer-vwii `.zip` to the root of your SD card or USB drive.
+1. Copy the `apps` folder from the d2x-cios-installer-vwii `.zip` to the root of your SD card or USB drive.
 1. Reinsert your SD card or USB drive into your console.
 1. Power on your console.
 1. Launch the Homebrew Channel.